Badminton World Federation

-The Badminton World Federation, aka BWF, is the international governing body for the sport of badminton approved by the International Olympic Committee.
-It was founded on 5 July 1934, as the International Badminton Federation with nine member nations: Canada, Denmark, England, France, Ireland, Netherlands, New Zealand, Scotland, and Wales.
-In 1981, the IBF merged with the World Badminton Federation, and on 24 September 2006, at the Extraordinary General Meeting in Madrid, the name of the organization was changed to Badminton World Federation.
+The Badminton World Federation (BWF) is the international sports governing body sanctioned by the International Olympic Committee for badminton.
+It was founded on 5 July 1934 as the International Badminton Federation, with nine member nations: Canada, Denmark, England, France, Ireland, the Netherlands, New Zealand, Scotland, and Wales.
+The IBF merged with the World Badminton Federation in 1981 and renamed itself the Badminton World Federation in 2006.

 When the BWF was founded, its head office was located in Cheltenham, UK.
-It was then relocated to Kuala Lumpur, Malaysia, on October 1, 2005.
+It relocated to Kuala Lumpur in 2005.
 Khunying Patama Leeswadtrakul of Thailand is the current president.
-The BWF has 202 member associations around the world, organized into five continental confederations.
+The BWF has 202 member national associations organised into five continental confederations.